davidindub/fizzbuzz/TESTING.md

 ### Accessibility

 - No errors were detected using the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/report#/https://www.davidindub.com/fizzbuzz/).
-- Two alerts were displayed due to the `audio` elements not having visible controls - however the game's audio can easily be turned on and off in the Preferences modal and is turned off by default.
+- Two alerts were displayed due to the `audio` elements not having visible controls - however the game's audio can easily be turned on and off in the Preferences modal and is off by default.

   <details>